 MSc Program

-The program is offered in thesis and project (non-thesis) options, both having a co-op education version (see below).
-It is intended to maintain comparable overall levels of student effort and performance required in the thesis and non-thesis versions.
+The program is offered in thesis-based and course-based options, both having a co-op education version (see below).
+It is intended to maintain comparable overall levels of student effort and performance required in the thesis and course-based versions.
 The normal length of time to complete each option is 24 months.

-The work for the thesis or project is carried out under the guidance of a supervisor (or joint supervisors).
-Upon completion of the work for the thesis or project, each student is required to present a seminar suitable for an interdisciplinary audience.
+The work for the thesis is completed under the guidance of a supervisor (or joint supervisors).
+Upon completion of the work for the thesis, each student is required to present a seminar suitable for an interdisciplinary audience.

 After acceptance into Scientific Computing (formerly Computational Science), a program of study will be developed by the applicant and supervisor that is tailored to their interests.
 It is normally expected that all students take three courses from the list of core courses below.
 However, exceptions can be made subject to the approval of the student’s supervisor and the Chair of the Scientific Computing Program.
 Additional courses are required (see below), usually in the student’s discipline of specialization.
 The course requirements for each student are approved by the Program Chair on the recommendation of the student's supervisor(s), and should reflect the interdisciplinary nature of the program.